RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 Build Time Analyzer is an OS X app that shows you a break down of Swift build times.
 See [this post]( https://medium.com/p/fc92cdd91e31) and [this post](https://medium.com/p/37b0a7514cbe) on Medium for context.

-**Note:** Build Time Analyzer is no longer an Xcode plug-in.
-As of Xcode 8, plug-ins are no longer supported.

 ## Usage

 Open up the app and follow the instructions.